alexander-trishin/personal-site/src/pages/api/README.md

         "message": "One or more validation errors occurred", "errors": [
             {
-                "type": "too_small",
+                "code": "too_small",
                 "path": ["address", "zipCode"],
-                "description": "Value should be greater than or equal to 10000", }
+                "message": "Value should be greater than or equal to 10000", }
         ]
     }